-The 2008 Halloween is almost here, and it seems to be the word on everybody’s lips this time of year.
-It’s celebrated mostly in America, but not so many people know about it’s origins, how it developed, and how it’s different from what it used to be many years ago.
+Halloween is celebrated mostly in America, but not so many people know about its origins, how it developed, and how it’s different from what it used to be many years ago.
 This is by no means an exhaustive resource, just a brief history of what was once called Samhain.

-Throughout the Celtic territory, the druids celebrated four big holy days, Samhain, Oimelc, Beltane & Lughnasadh.
-They were referred to as the fire festivals, as for the celts fire was a symbol of dinivity, truth and beauty.
+Samhain is the Celtic festival marking the end of summer and the beginning of winter and throughout the Celtic territory, it’s one of the main celebrations the druids celebrated four big holy days, Samhain, Oimelc, Beltane & Lughnasadh.
+They were referred to as the fire festivals, as for the celts fire was a symbol of divinity, truth, and beauty.
 Samhain marked the end of the harvest and the stocking of the supplies for the winter; it was the most important of all, and it probably marked the Celtic New Year.
-They lit up fires and frequently threw bones from the livestock in them, and they also used costumes or masks, to immitate the spirits or to placate them.
-Samhain was the beggining of the dark period of the year, the hard winter that was to come.
+They lit up fires and frequently threw bones from the livestock in them, and they also used costumes or masks, to imitate the spirits or to placate them.
+Samhain was the beginning of the dark period of the year, the hard winter that was to come.

-The name Halloween comes from All Hallows’ Even, as it’s the eve of the “All Hallows’ Day”, also known as the All Saints’ Day.
+The name Halloween comes from All Hallows’ Even, as it’s the eve of “All Hallows’ Day”, also known as All Saints’ Day.
 It was a pagan celebration, but some popes tried to blend it with the Christian religion, and the result was that All Saints’ Day and Halloween were celebrated on the same day, despite the fact that they are now celebrated at the distance of a day.
-Today there are many symbols that surround Halloween, the most well known being of course the carved pumpkin, also called jack-o’-lantern.
+Today there are many symbols that surround Halloween, the most well-known being of course the carved pumpkin, also called the jack-o’-lantern.
 These lanterns have their origin in Europe, and they were at first carved from turnips.
 The name also comes from a European legend.
-A gambling and hard drinking farmer, calld Stingy Jack tricked the devil into climbing a tree, and then locked him there by carving a cross on the tree.
+A gambling and hard-drinking farmer, called Stingy Jack tricked the devil into climbing a tree and then locked him there by carving a cross on the tree.
 The devil then tricked him to wander the night only with what light he had with him, which was of course carved from a turnip.
 Today, it’s much easier to carv in pumpkins.